bbauska/Anti-Project2025/anti.md

 NEPA is entitled to substantial deference.’37 It should frame the new regulations to limit the scope for judicial review of agency NEPA analysis and judicial remedies, as well as to vindicate the strong public interest in effective and timely agency action.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the next president to eliminate the Interagency Working Group on the Social Cost of Carbon and to sign an EO ending the use of its analysis.
+<p>Project 2025 called on the next president to eliminate the Interagency Working Group on the
+Social Cost of Carbon and to sign an EO ending the use of its analysis.
 “The President should eliminate the Interagency Working Group on the Social Cost of Carbon (SCC), which is cochaired by the OSTP, OMB, and CEA, and by executive order should end the use of SCC analysis.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025: The next president should, if required, “refuse to accept any USGCRP assessment prepared under the Biden administration.”
+<p>Project 2025: The next president should, if required, “refuse to accept any USGCRP assessment
+prepared under the Biden administration.”
 “The President should also issue an executive order to reshape the U.S. Global Change Research Program (USGCRP) and related climate change research programs.
 The USGCRP produces strategic plans and research (for example, the National Climate